UK Stocks-Factors to watch on Sept. 22

 * Renault drops as CEO targeted in diesel probe (Adds closing prices)

-LONDON, Sept 22 Britain's FTSE 100 futures contract were down by 0.5 percent on Monday, with a profit overstatement at supermarket retailer Tesco expected to weigh on the market.
+LONDON, Sept 22 Britain's FTSE 100 index is seen opening down by 24 to 25 points, or 0.4 percent lower on Monday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed up by 0.3 percent, or 18.63 points, at 6,837.92 points on Friday.